Post thumbnail

 2. What Does a Backend Developer Do?

-3. Backend Developer Skills
+3. Skills for a Backend Developer

-4. Backend Development Tools
+4. Tools Required For Backend Development

 • 1) Programming Languages